SHUR1K-N/NumNinja-Numeric-Wordlist-Generator/README.md

 This project was created in Python, and comes with a graphical UI version as well.

 ## Optimization
-The extremely high integer-generation speeds are owed to the implementation of multiprocessing in this program (the regular version of the program is completely functional, but the much faster multiprocessing version is still an active work in progress).
+The extremely high integer generation speed is owed to the implementation of multiprocessing in this program (the regular version of the program is completely functional, but the much faster multiprocessing version is still an active work in progress).

 ## Dependencies to PIP-Install
 - **tqdm** (for progress bars)